cogdog/truwriter/README.md

 ## The Complexish Stuff for Nerds, Who Are Awesome

-Before you ask, when a user encounters the tru-writer editor interface--where they are invisibly logged in as a "author," the theme will hide the Wordpress admin bar at the top and side.
-But, if you are afraid some savvy user might guess the URL for the dashboard (although they cannot do much logged in as an Author), go ahead and install the [Remove Dashboard Access plugin](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/).
-You can use that and set your site to deny access to the dashboard for anyone who is not an Editor or Administrator.

 If you want to customize/re-arrange the buttons and controls on the rich text editor used by writers on your site, install [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/).
-There is [a file in the theme](wp-content/themes/tru-writer/includes/tinymce-advanced-settings.txt) (wp-content/themes/tru-writer/includes/tinymce-advanced-settings.txt) with a recommended set of options for this plugin.
-You can copy and paste from that .txt file into the import field (its a blob of json).
+There is [a file in the theme](wp-content/themes/tru-writer/includes/tinymce-advanced-settings.txt)  with the typical settings for this plugin I use when I set up these sites.

+You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (its a small chunk of json).